 Since any locked content will be hidden from search engines, your option here is to do manual locking.
 Using manual locking, you can specify certain content to be locked on pages (instead of the whole page).
 We have a guide on manual locking here.
 Here are a few examples of how you could manage that:

 - Metadata - you can hide certain parts of the page but leave the metadata unlocked.
 This is what search engines use to index your pages anyway.
 So leaving this unlocked would be an effective way to allow your pages to be searchable.
 More information from Shopify about Metadata here.

 - “Add to Cart” button - this would prevent people from buying the product unless they have access, but they would still be able to see all the information about the product.

 - Prices - You can hide the price while leaving all other information visible.
 This is usually done along with the “Add to Cart” button.
 Our guide on price hiding is here.

-“I have set up Locksmith to hide my content in specific countries but I still want it to be searchable.”
+“I have set up Locksmith to hide my content in specific countries or IP addresses but I still want it to be searchable.”